Hope dwindles for finding survivors of mudslide in Peru

 While visiting the disaster zone, Fujimori placed a boy’s slack body in a coffin.
 The president, known for his steely demeanor, was clearly moved by the tragedy.

 ``I have just seen 3-year-old children with their bodies limp,″ he said. ``Two villages have almost completely vanished.″

 About 250 people were evacuated because of the threat of more mudslides and up to 600 may be moved to safer areas, Health Minister Marino Costa Bauer said.

-Heavy rain in the highlands from December through March frequently cause flooding and landslides.
+Heavy rainfall in the highlands from December through March frequently causes flooding and landslides.